UK Links & Heathland Winter Golf

 Play more golf this season and enjoy exclusive savings between November and February at venues such as Gullane, Royal Dublin, and Isle of Purbeck.
 What's more, these hand-picked courses are highly rated for their winter playability and conditions.

-Links courses, commonly located within coastal regions, thrive during the milder winter months.
+Links, commonly located within coastal regions, and heathland courses thrive during the milder winter months.
 These courses have been carefully selected by our team of experts because they boast highly effective drainage systems, commonly derived from their sand-based structure, allowing for exceptional golf no matter the weather.

 These unpredictable weather conditions can add an exciting dramatic twist to your game, challenging your skills and testing how you adapt to unpredictable conditions, providing the perfect concoction for a memorable round.
 Battle the elements on your next UK golf trip!